Element84/filmdrop-aws-tf-modules/deploy.md

 Under `cirrus_dashboard_inputs`:

-- version: the release of [cirrus-dashboard](https://github.com/cirrus-geo/cirrus-dashboard)
+- `version`: the release of [cirrus-dashboard](https://github.com/cirrus-geo/cirrus-dashboard)
   to deploy.
 This should be updated regularly to deploy the latest version.
-- deploy_cloudfront: deploy a CloudFront distribution for this service.
+- `deploy_cloudfront`: deploy a CloudFront distribution for this service.
 This is necessary for setting a domain alias.
-- domain_alias: a custom domain to use as the URL for the service, e.g., `dashboard.stingray.dev.example.com`
+- `domain_alias`: a custom domain to use as the URL for the service, e.g., `dashboard.stingray.dev.example.com`

 ### stac-server Configuration